How to Get Started on Your Content Gap Analysis

 On-page gap analysis can be a part of that monitoring process.
 As trending topics and keywords change, you can analyze your existing content and fill in the gaps to meet those changes.

-Of course, you can also use on-page gap analysis to take a look at your older content, perhaps the content that hasn’t been optimized in quite a while.
-Updating old content can be a source of low-hanging fruit and often provides a better ROI than creating new material.
+Of course, you can also use on-page gap analysis to take a look at your existing content, perhaps material that hasn’t been optimized in quite a while.
+Updating old content can be a source of low-hanging fruit and often provides a better ROI than creating new content.

 Ranking on Google now means offering content that is comprehensive, authoritative and a match for user intent.
 To do that, it’s not enough to write around one keyword and call it a day (which we were all guilty of once upon a time).

 You need to look at the user intent behind a keyword.
 When someone is Googling how to cut down a tree, what are they really looking for?
 Are they looking for safety tips?
 Perhaps they’re looking for tree removal for small trees instead of larger trees.
-They may even be looking for information on cutting their own Christmas tree.
+And if you offer local services, make sure you have optimized for local SEO.

 Covering all the possible angles of a topic will push you up in SERP rankings and garner higher time-on-page and scroll depth metrics.